Ivan Rand: Early life and career

 In 1924, he was named Attorney General of New Brunswick and was a member of the Legislative Assembly of New Brunswick from February to June 1925.

+On June 11, 1933, Rand was elected president of the New Brunswick Barristers Society.

 Judicial career

-On April 22, 1943, he was appointed to the Supreme Court of Canada on the recommendation of William Lyon Mackenzie King.
+On April 22, 1943, Prime Minister William Lyon Mackenzie King appointed Rand to the Court at the age of 58, filling the vacancy created by the retirement of Oswald Smith Crocket.
+Rand was described by historians Snell and Vaughan as "on of the most outstanding legal minds" from the maritimes.

 During his tenure, Rand delivered many leading judgments.
 He is perhaps best remembered for his judgment in Roncarelli v Duplessis, which has been described as "iconic".

 In a 1946 arbitration decision, he developed the Rand formula requiring payment of trade union dues by all employees in the bargaining unit affected by a collective agreement, whether or not the employees are members of the union.
 This compromise was instrumental to the cessation of violence and promotion of industrial stability, as it required the unions to "work now, grieve later," and in exchange, the employers had to remit union dues by automatic check-off of the dues formula.